graphql/handbooks/ambassadors/index.md

   from known corporate brands) as Ambassadors
 - **Increased GraphQL content** online and off
-- **Community building** - increasing the number of “known faces” within GraphQL, increased approachability and a welcoming environment to spread knowledge about GraphQL
+- **Community building** - increasing the number of “known faces” within GraphQL, making the community feel friendly and welcoming to share knowledge about GraphQL
 - **Community feedback** - both on GraphQL initiatives and Specification RFCs

 ## Ambassador Benefits